How to write a landing page to sell your info product

 This is one of the most difficult parts of writing a landing page.

-It’s the moment when the prospect will decide whether the value of your product is even higher than the price for which you sell it.
+It’s the moment when the prospect will decide whether the value of your product is even greater than the price you’re selling it for.

-We all have a hard time making a living and we don’t want to waste our money, we want to be sure that what we are paying is little compared to the value we are taking home.
+We all want to be sure that what we’re paying is small compared to the value we’re getting.

-Now is the moment to remind the prospect of the value of your product and make him believe that the price he’ll pay is nothing compared to all that he’ll get.
+Now is the time to remind your prospects of the value of your product and make them believe that the price they’re paying is nothing compared to what they’ll get.

-Summarise the benefits of your info product, but don’t just list them, use different words and highlight once again their value.
+Summarise the benefits of your info product and emphasise its value.

-Repetition is key, but avoid using exactly the same words you used in the lead not to bore the reader.
+Repetition is key, but avoid using exactly the same words as in the lead so as not to bore the reader.

-Here you can also stand out from your competitors by highlighting everything your product has that others don’t.
+This is also where you can differentiate yourself from the competition by highlighting everything your product has that others do not.

-How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Click To Tweet
+How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Share on X

 Add extras and summarise the offer

-“For only X euros you get my e-book with 10 techniques of proven success, plus X extra, whose value is X euros, totally free…”
+“For only X Euro, you get my e-book with 10 proven success techniques, plus X extra, worth X Euro, totally free…”

-What is important here is that, once again, the prospect perceives that the value he’s getting is greater than the price he’s paying.
+The important thing here is that, once again, the prospect perceives that the value they’re getting is greater than the price they’re paying.

-In order to obtain better results, you can add urgency.
+To get better results, you can add a sense of urgency.

-A special price only during a certain period or some free extras that he’ll also get if he buys before X days.
+A special price only for a certain period, or some free extras that they’ll also get if they buy before X days.

-People react if they know they have limited time, adding urgency to your sale is giving that last push to those who are still doubting.
+People react faster when they know they have a limited amount of time, so adding urgency to your sale gives the final push to those who are still doubting.

-Adding money-back guarantees is a sure-fire way of convincing.
+Adding money-back guarantees is a surefire way to persuade.

-If your product is good the number of returns will be minimal and such a guarantee increases sales by a huge number since the risk for the customer is 0.
+If your product is good, the number of returns will be minimal and such a guarantee will increase sales by a huge figure as the risk to the customer is 0.

-Remember, people are afraid of paying for something which is mediocre.
+Remember, people are afraid to pay for something that is mediocre.

-Why do you think all well-known brands offer it?
+Why do you think all the big brands offer them?

 Conclusion

-It should teach them something that can make those people’s lives better.
+Your product should teach people something that can make their lives better.

-If you are confident your info product offers that help, then your landing page has to prove it and convince those people who don’t know you that they can trust you.
+If you’re confident that your info product provides that help, then your landing page needs to prove it and convince people who don’t know you that they can trust you.

-How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Click To Tweet
+How to write a sales-boosting landing page for your #infoproduct. #Copywriting #SmallBiz #Digital Marketing #webcopy Share on X

 Photo by Austin Distel on Unsplash